-Valium Addiction: Symptoms, Causes and Effects
+Valium Addiction: Symptoms, Causes, Effects and Treatment

 Valium addiction is a serious condition characterized by the compulsive and harmful use of the medication.
 Valium addiction is a worldwide concern with an estimated 5.4 million people aged 12 or older reporting a misuse of benzodiazepines, including Valium in the past year, according to the National Survey on Drug Use and Health (NSDUH).